 Having the next step for a visitor to take close at hand ensures you’re not letting their attention drift.

-Every solutions page for this website has multiple call-to-actions where it makes sense.
-Call-to-actions similar to the one show below are sprinkled throughout the page at regular intervals.
+Every page of our website has multiple call-to-actions where it makes sense.
+Call-to-actions similar to the one

 Each one of these call-to-actions is strategically placed at decision points.
 After information is provided about a solution a call-to-action provides a way for visitors to complete their journey on that page.